brugmanjoost/settings/README.md

  - **`delimiter:`** A csv style delimeter token to separate out multiple values in a list.
 Defaults to **`,`**.
 Affects all list variants.
  - **`quote:`** A csv style quote token to identify quoted values in a list.
 Defaults to `"`.
 Affects all list variants.
  - **`escape:`** A csv style escape token to escape quotes in quotes values.
 Defaults to `\`.
 Affects all list variants.
+ - **`treatEmptyAsNotPresent`** On Windows command prompt setting an environment variable to an empty string ("") equates to deleting it.
+Other environments (e.g. bash, powershell, dotenv or Azure App Service settings) treat an empty value for wat it is: a string with value "". `treatEmptyAsNotPresent` defines how to treat these empty strings in a uniform way.
+It defaults to `true` where an empty string is interpreted as the value not being present.
+Reading it then returns the `defaultValue`.
+If set to `false` an empty string is accepted as a value and interpreted by the getter function for the dataformat retrieved.
+Note that many getters will throw an error if passed an empty string.
+E.g. it is not possible to convert an empty string into an integer.
+ - **`isOptional`**: If set to true the getter returns `undefined` and does not throw a EnvVariableMissingError error under the following conditions: A) the value is not present and the defaultValue is undefined.
+B) the value is "", treatEmptyAsNotPresent is true and the defaultValue is undefined.

 ## Using default values
-A **Settings.EnvVariableMissingError** error is thrown if VAR does not exist or is an empty string ('').
+By default **Settings.EnvVariableMissingError** error is thrown if VAR does not exist or is an empty string ('').
 To prevent exceptions a default value may be provided like so.

     // C:\> set VAR=
     value = Settings.string('VAR', 'Some default value');   // value == 'Some default value'